JuliaActuary/MortalityTables.jl/docs/src/examples.md

 ## Scaling and capping rates

 Say that you want to take a given mortality table, scale it by `130%`, and cap it at `1.0`.
-You can do this easliy by [broadcasting](https://docs.julialang.org/en/v1/manual/arrays/index.html#Broadcasting-1) over the underlying rates (which is really just a vector of numbers at the end of the day):
+You can do this easily by [broadcasting](https://docs.julialang.org/en/v1/manual/arrays/index.html#Broadcasting-1) over the underlying rates (which is really just a vector of numbers at the end of the day):

 ```julia
 issue_age = 30